BMW I7 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 U.S. average insurance rates for a BMW i7 are $1,844 a year for full coverage.
-Comprehensive costs around $516 a year, collision costs $960, and liability coverage is estimated at $258.
+Comprehensive costs an estimated $516, collision costs $960, and liability is estimated at $258.
 Liability-only insurance costs approximately $306 a year, with high-risk driver insurance costing around $3,984.
-Teenage drivers pay the highest rates at $6,240 a year or more.
+16-year-old drivers pay the highest rates at $6,240 a year or more.

 Average premium for full coverage: $1,844

-Rates are based on $500 physical damage insurance deductibles, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
-Estimates are averaged for all states and i7 trim levels.
+Rate estimates include $500 deductible amounts, split liability limits of 30/60, and includes medical and UM/UIM coverage.
+Estimates are averaged for all states and for different i7 trim levels.

 Price Range from Low to High

-For an average driver, BMW i7 insurance prices go from as low as $306 for liability-only coverage to a high of $3,984 for high-risk insurance.
+For the average 40-year-old driver, BMW i7 insurance prices go from as low as $306 for just liability insurance to a much higher rate of $3,984 for coverage for higher-risk drivers.

 Geographic Price Range

-Living in a larger city has a large influence on auto insurance rates.
-Areas with sparse population have a lower frequency of accident claims than densely populated cities.
+Living in a larger city can make a big difference on insurance rates.
+More rural locations have a lower frequency of accident claims than congested cities.

 Use the form below to get customized rates for your location.